Weakly Mixing Systems with Dense Prime Orbits: Basic Definitions and Background

 This is a classical example of a smooth dynamical system, and we will study it by its special representation defined above for an appropriate $f$ (depending of course on $r$).
 For appropriate choices of $r, \alpha$, we will see that these systems are weakly mixing, and hence so are the special flows.
 This will be an important component of the proof of the main theorem.

 It is also important to note that reparametrized flows on the 2-Torus are uniquely ergodic, meaning there is only one Borel probability measure $\nu$ on $\T^2$ such that the flow is ergodic.
-This implies immediately that the time-1 map $T_1^{\alpha, r}$ is uniquely ergodic.
-Hence, we get the following: for any $f \in C(\T^2)$, we have